DebG-80/smartresume/README.md

 5. User sends an HTTP GET request to the /final API endpoint, with the session id from step 2.

-6. The /final API queries the smartresume DynamoDB table to retrieve the S3 URL.
+6. This request is synchronous, hence it invokes lambda function in the same flow.
+It queries the smartresume DynamoDB table to retrieve the S3 URL.

-7. The /final API returns the file URL of the generated PDF.
+7. The Lambda function fetches the S3 file URL based on the session id from dynamodb table.
+Then file itself is then fetched fromo S3 and written as HTTP response.

-8. User would access the PDF file using the URL.
+8. The /final API endpoint returns an HTTP response that contains the requested file.

 9. If the event processing fails, it is sent to the error-handling lambda function.